oddlama/minecraft-server/README.md

 ### 🌱 Seed

-Before your server is started for the first time, you can can specify `level-seed=` in `server.properties`.
+Before your server is started for the first time, you can can specify a seed via `level-seed=` in `server.properties`.
 To find a good seed before generating your world, have a look at [Cubiomes Viewer](https://github.com/Cubitect/cubiomes-viewer).